EX-Turntable

 EX‑Turntable is a fully integrated turntable controller, using an additional Arduino (Nano or Uno) microcontroller to drive a stepper driver to rotate a turntable and align the bridge track with the surrounding layout tracks.
 An Arduino Nano or Uno are suitable microcontrollers for EX‑Turntable.

-The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our Choose Your Comfort Level guide for EX‑CommandStation (Conductor, Tinkerer, and Engineer).
+The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our Ready-to-Run or Do-It-Yourself - Choose your Level guide for EX‑CommandStation (Conductor, Tinkerer, and Engineer).

 However, there are complexities in setting up a turntable that tend to make EX‑Turntable more in the realm of the Tinkerer level user, even when using the ubiquitous ULN2003/28BYJ-48 stepper driver and motor combination that are readily available.